matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 - `auth_data` (object): Required.
 Same as in the body parameters for `POST /room_keys/version`.
 - `version` (string): Required.
 The backup version.
 - `hash` (string): Required.
-A hash value representing stored keys.
+The hash value which is an opaque string representing stored keys in the backup.
+Client can compare it with the `hash` value they received in the response of their last key storage request.
+ If not equal, another matrix client pushed new keys to the backup.
 - `count` (number): Required.
 The number of keys stored in the backup.

 Error codes: